-Previous studies with eucalyptus and other species have reported the relationship between rooting ability and various cuttings characteristics, such as the size and maturity of leaves (Kawase 1972, Wilson 1994), presence of active buds (Fadl and Hartmann 1967, Howard 1968), proximity of nodes to the base of the cutting (Hansen 1986), exo- and/or endogenous levels of phytohormones (Fogaça and Fett-Neto 2005) and growth conditions of the cuttings and their donor trees (Mankessi et al. 2011, Marques et al. 1999, Schwambach et al. 2008).
-In addition, rooting ability varies depending on stem size and original portion of the donor plant used (Howard 1991, Howard and Ridout 1991, Mankessi et al. 2011, Paton et al. 1970, Sach et al. 1988, Wilson 1993).
+Previous studies onh eucalyptus and other tree? species have pointed out the relationship between rooting ability and various cuttings characteristics, such as the size and maturity of leaves (Kawase 1972, Wilson 1994), growth activity (Fadl and Hartmann 1967, Howard 1968), proximity of nodes to the base of the cutting (Hansen 1986), exo- and/or endogenous levels of phytohormones (Fogaça and Fett-Neto 2005) and growth conditions of the cuttings and their donor trees (Mankessi et al. 2011, Marques et al. 1999, Schwambach et al. 2008).
+Cutting rooting ability varies also with stem size and original portion of the donor plant used (Howard 1991, Howard and Ridout 1991, Mankessi et al. 2011, Paton et al. 1970, Sach et al. 1988, Wilson 1993).
 There is a gradient in rooting ability that is dependent on the within-shoot position (Mankessi et al. 2011, Wilson 1993).
-In some eucalypt species as well as other tree species, rooting ability seems to be higher in cuttings from juvenile parts than from mature parts (Paton et al. 1970, Wilson 1993).
+In some eucalypt species as well as in most of other tree species, rooting ability is higher for cuttings removed from the juvenile parts than from the mature parts of the original plant from which they are coming (Paton et al. 1970, Wilson 1993).
 Furthermore, it has been observed that rooting efficiency varies with the season during which the cuttings are collected from the donor tree (Anand and Heberlein 1975, Bhusal 2001).

-While there are a lot of studies on the vegetative propagation of Eucalyptus species, desirable conditions of propagation by rooted cuttings for difficult-rooting species were not fully clarified.
+vVegetative propagation of Eucalyptus species by rooted cuttings has been already substantially investigated (ref,). , desirable conditions of propagation by rooted cuttings for difficult-rooting species were not fully clarified.
 To investigate the factors, in depth, that may influence rooting ability, the relationships between internode positions within shoots and seasonal variation and rooting efficiency of the cutting using a clone of E. globulus as a model for the difficult-rooting Eucalyptus.
 We believe that our present data provide some insight into process improvement for vegetative propagation of ornamental Eucalyptus species with lower rooting ability.

 Materials and methods